surbhi18/personal-website/content/publication/reliable-relu/index.md

 ǫ must be Ω(1) and strong assumptions are required on the marginal distribution.
 We can compose our results to obtain the first set of efficient algorithms for learning constant-depth networks of ReLUs.
-Our techniques combine kernel methods and polynomial approximations with a “dual-loss” approach to convex programming.
-As a byproduct we obtain a number of applications including the first set of efficient algorithms for “convex piecewise-linear fitting” and the first efficient algorithms for noisy polynomial reconstruction of low-weight polynomials on the unit sphere.
+Our techniques combine kernel methods and polynomial approximations with a \“dual-loss\” approach to convex programming.
+As a byproduct we obtain a number of applications including the first set of efficient algorithms for \“convex piecewise-linear fitting\” and the first efficient algorithms for noisy polynomial reconstruction of low-weight polynomials on the unit sphere."
 draft: false
 featured: false
 url_pdf: https://arxiv.org/pdf/1611.10258.pdf